-- 2. Membership - a.
+- 2. Membership (Revised 09-24) - a.
 Two active elders, one of whom will be moderator, are designated by the session upon recommendation of the Planning and Training Committee of the Administrative Services Ministry Area. - b.
-One active deacon designated by the Diaconate - c..
-Four active members of the congregation to be elected at the congregational meeting from the names proposed to the Planning and Training Committee and from any additional nominations from the floor at the congregational meeting, provided that all nominees been contacted and must have agreed to serve prior to their names being proposed to the congregation. - 3.
-The seven members shall be elected at a congregational meeting held no later than April 30 of each year - 4.
+One active deacon designated by the Diaconate - c.
+Two active representative members of the congregation to be elected at the congregational meeting from the names proposed to the Planning and Training Committee and from any additional nominations from the floor at the congregational meeting, provided that all nominees been contacted and must have agreed to serve prior to their names being proposed to the congregation.
+Members should be representative of the congregation as a 'whole' as much as possible. - 3.
+The five members shall be elected at a congregational meeting held no later than April 30 of each year - 4.
 The elected Officer Nominating Committee should follow the guidelines outlined in Appendix A.

-- A. Congregational Meeting to Elect Officers (Rev. 11-22) - A timetable will be established to the end that the committee will be ready to report to the congregation no later than the end of August.
+B. Congregational Meeting to Elect Officers (Rev. 11-22)

+A timetable will be established to the end that the committee will be ready to report to the congregation no later than the end of August.
 The actual date will be set by the session based on recommendations from the Nominating Committee and the moderator.
-Information about the proposed officers should be provided two weeks prior to the congregational meeting. - 2.
-Nominations from the Floor - a.
+Information about the proposed officers should be provided two weeks prior to the congregational meeting.

+2. Nominations from the Floor

+- a.
 It is understood that nominations from the floor will be in order Book of Order, (G-2.04). - b.
 The congregation must be reminded that further nominations must meet the standards adopted herein and that the nominee's permission should be obtained in advance for his/her nomination by the person making the nomination. - 3.
 Voting may be done by voice vote or written ballot.